dbazina-dev/bazTide/README.md

 * **DEBUG** - debug mode.
 To turn it on use any of these values "true, 1, t, y, yes, yeah, yup, certainly, uh-huh, da".
 If You want to turn it off, use any other value.

 ### Example folder
-In example folder, You will find React application.
+In example folder, You will find *React application*.
 It is used as Graphical user interface, that sends requests to the API.